trondfc/thingy91x_5340_sta/readme.md

 # WiFi sta on thingy91x_nRF5340
-Setup for running the WiFi station example on the Thingy91x with nRF5340.
+Setup for running the WiFi station example on the Thingy91x with nRF5340 while the nRF9151 is on.

 ## User Configurations
 The settings for this demo are defined in the `prj.conf` file.